Swim with Tuna at Victor Harbour, South Australia

 Tuna were fed with South Australian caught pilchards (or commonly known as sardines).
 About 150kg of sardines are fed to the tuna daily.

-Feeding the tuna by hand-holding the sardines will certainly be an even more unforgettable experience.
-Your finger will smell fishy after the session but it’s certainly worth it.
+Feeding the tuna by hand-holding the sardines promised to be an even more unforgettable experience.
+Your finger will smell a little fishy after the session but it’s totally worth it.

-For those wary that the tuna might bite their fingers instead of the sardine, a feeding stick would be a safe option and you get avoid getting fishy smelling fingers.
+For those wary that the tuna might bite their fingers instead of the sardine, a feeding stick would be a safe option.

 The colonies of seagulls at the seacage muscling in for some of the sardines.
 Crew Fernando offered one of the birds before wrapping up the feeding session.